Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 bullying = repeated pattern of offensive, intimidating, or hostile behavior(s) or language, often by a strong or other person of authority.
-Bullying creates a toxic atmosphere for everyone, but may be accepted by many as “part of the workplace culture” busy work https://en.wikipedia.org/wiki/Busy_work buy nice or buy twice cadre = should lead, can change the world
-Can the Subaltern Speak? = highlights the challenges faced by marginalised groups in having their voices heard within dominant power structure https://en.wikipedia.org/wiki/Gayatri_Chakravorty_Spivak#%22Can_the_Subaltern_Speak?%22 can't satisfy others capitalism -- issues -- inability to collectively improve, ex. global warming
+Bullying creates a toxic atmosphere for everyone, but may be accepted by many as “part of the workplace culture” busy work https://en.wikipedia.org/wiki/Busy_work buy nice or buy twice cadre = should lead, can change the world (cf. "du role social de l'officier") Can the Subaltern Speak? = highlights the challenges faced by marginalised groups in having their voices heard within dominant power structure https://en.wikipedia.org/wiki/Gayatri_Chakravorty_Spivak#%22Can_the_Subaltern_Speak?%22 can't satisfy others capitalism -- issues -- inability to collectively improve, ex. global warming